modularizer/tsfiltor/README.md

 </script>
 ```

-**Try it live:** Open `playground.html` in your browser for an interactive playground with editable examples!
+**Try it live:** Go to https://modularizer.github.io/tsfiltor for an interactive playground with editable examples!

 ## Basic Usage